bnagy/afl-launch/README.md

 ## TODO

+Nothing on the list.
+Open an issue if you want something.

 ## Contributing

-Fork and send a pull request.
+* Fork and send a pull request

-Report issues.
+* Report issues

 ## License & Acknowledgements